shantanutomar/react-widget/README.md

 # React Widget

 This project demonstrate of use of React Application as a widget on any other website.
+The UI is made specifically for Desktop View.

 Few points to note below:
 1. The widget is created in React and shows two main components -> Simple Form and Latest Changes.